Professor Kiff Bamford, Professor

 Professor

-Kiff Bamford is Professor of Art & Philosophy in the Leeds School of Arts.
+Kiff Bamford is Professor of Art and Philosophy in the Leeds School of Arts.
 He has published widely on the work of French philosopher Jean-François Lyotard and researches the inter-relationship of contemporary art and theory, performance art and continental philosophy.

 Kiff studied for a BA in Fine Art at Winchester School of Art, a PGCE at Huddersfield University, and an MA in Art History and Visual Culture at Goldsmiths’ College, London.
 He was awarded an Arts and Humanities Research Council studentship to undertake a PhD at The University of Manchester, co-supervised by Prof David C Lomas (Art History and Visual Studies) and Prof Dee Reynolds (French Studies).
 The resulting research was published as the monograph Lyotard and the figural in Performance, Art and Writing (Continuum, 2012; Bloomsbury 2013).